Recurrent Autoregressive Diffusion: Global Memory Meets Local Attention: Methodology

 \subsection{Recurrent Autoregressive Diffusion}

 We introduce the Recurrent Autoregressive Diffusion (RAD) model, which integrates a Recurrent Neural Network (RNN) block into the Diffusion Transformer (DiT) architecture~\cite{peebles2023scalable} to carry global memory information.
-The overall architecture of the RAD model is illustrated in Fig.~\ref{fig:model_arch}.
-Following the designs by previous work \citep{opensora, oasis2024}, we decompose the attention mechanism in our DiT into two distinct modules: Spatial Axis Attention and Temporal Axis Attention.
+The overall architecture of the RAD model is illustrated in \cref{fig:model_arch}.
+Following the designs by previous work \cite{opensora, oasis2024}, we decompose the attention mechanism in our DiT into two distinct modules: Spatial Axis Attention and Temporal Axis Attention.
 Each layer of the DiT therefore comprises three primary components—the two attention modules as standard architecture and an additional RNN block.

+The RNN block performs retrieval and update operations solely along the temporal axis, meaning computations are carried out on a per-frame basis rather than a per-patch basis.
 The Rotary Position Embedding (RoPE)~\cite{su2024roformer} is applied in both spatial and temporal dimensions, to enhance the capacity of both attention modules to capture positional dependencies.
 Conditioning information, specifically the timestep and action condition, is incorporated into the RAD model via adaptive Layer Normalization (adaLN).
 RAD also additionally applies the action conditioning on RNN blocks, apart from the attention modules.
-This design is verified to effectively enhance the action control and improve video fidelity, with experiments in Sec.~\ref{sec:abla_cond}.
-For the RNN block, we compares three alternatives including LSTM, TTT and Mamba's SSM block~\cite{11095233}, and find that LSTM performs the best in our RAD model, shown in experiment Sec.~\ref{sec:experiment}.
+This design is verified to effectively enhance the action control and improve video fidelity.

-In the following sections we discuss two key design choices made to optimize the integration of RNNs within the DiT framework: (a). frame-wise autoregression for better context consistency (Sec.~\ref{sec:chunkwise}) and (b). hidden state pre-fetching for parallel attention computation (Sec.~\ref{sec:prefetch}).
+For the RNN block, we compare three alternatives including LSTM, TTT and Mamba's SSM block~\cite{11095233}, and find that LSTM performs the best in our RAD model, shown in experiment \cref{sec:experiment}.
+In the following sections we discuss two key design choices made to optimize the integration of RNNs within the DiT framework: (a). frame-wise autoregression for better context consistency (\cref{sec:chunkwise}) and (b). hidden state pre-fetching for parallel attention computation (\cref{sec:prefetch}).